swiftlang/swift-experimental-string-processing/Documentation/Evolution/StronglyTypedCaptures.md

 }
 ```

+>***Note:** The `Regex` type is only generic over its captures, but `firstMatch`
+also includes the entire match at position `.0` in the result.*

 We introduce a generic type `Regex<Captures>`, which treats the type of captures
-as part of a regular expression's type information for type safety and ease of
+as part of a regular expression's type information for clarity, type safety, and
-use.
+convenience.
 As we explore a fundamental design aspect of the regular expression
-feature, this pitch discusses the following topics.
+feature, this pitch discusses the following topics:

 - A type definition of the generic type `Regex<Captures>` and `firstMatch`
   method.